KoryNunn/fastn/README.md

 Check out the example applications [search service](https://github.com/KoryNunn/fastn/blob/gh-pages/example/search.js) and [search bar component](https://github.com/KoryNunn/fastn/blob/gh-pages/example/searchBar.js).
 The service only deals with data, and the component only deals with UI.

+# Browser Support

+Fastn works in all the latest evergreen browsers.

+Fastn *May* work in other browsers, but will almost certainly need a few polyfills like WeakMap, Map, WeakSet, Set, etc...